Grounding Language for Transfer in Deep Reinforcement Learning: Results

-On the final metric of \emph{asymptotic performance}, \textsc{text-vin} achieves the highest convergence scores, except on F\&E-1 $\to$ F\&E-2, where \textsc{amn} obtains a score of 1.64.
-This is partly due to its smoother convergence\footnote{This fact is also noted in \cite{parisotto2016actor}}; improving the stability of our model training could boost its asymptotic performance.
+On the final metric of \emph{asymptotic performance}, our model improves performance over \textsc{no transfer} and is at par or outperforms the other baselines, except on F\&E-1 $\to$ F\&E-2, where \textsc{amn} obtains a score of 1.64.
+This is partly due to its smoother convergence;\footnote{This fact is also noted in \cite{parisotto2016actor}} improving the stability of our model training could boost its asymptotic performance.
+Thus, our approach not only speeds up learning on an unseen domain, but also results in better optimal policies.

+Another observation from Table~\ref{table:results} is that \textsc{text-vin} consistently outperforms \textsc{text-dqn} in all conditions.
+This demonstrates the importance of having a model-aware policy, which can ground text descriptions onto environment dynamics while retaining flexibility to accommodate different policies for varying task types. \textsc{text-dqn}, on the other hand, couples both knowledge of the environment and the policy into a single network, making it less suitable for transfer.